BrianWill/byteschool/markdown/os/Linux system calls for files.md

 The *write* system call is just like *read*, but the data is copied in the other direction, from the process's memory to the file.
 Like with *read*, the number of bytes actually copied may be fewer than we request.

-If we write to positions past the current end of the file, the file will grow to accomodate the new bytes.
+If we write to positions past the current end of the file, the file will grow to accommodate the new bytes.

 ### mkdir